 - Academic staff consider the needs of students with family and caring responsibilities and how to ensure options for flexibility are used to create a supportive study environment when:

 - scheduling meetings;

 - setting class and examination timetables;

-- providing access to lecture notes which may include access to taping of lectures or providing class notes;
+- providing access to lecture notes which may include access to recording of lectures or providing class notes;

 - providing flexible learning technology including on-line learning; and

-- determining class attendance requirements and processes for consideration of family responsibilities.
+- determining class attendance requirements and processes for consideration of family and caring responsibilities.

 Matters to be considered by supervisors in respect of staff

-- Supervisors consider the needs of staff with family responsibilities when:
+- Supervisors consider the needs of staff with family and caring responsibilities and how to ensure options for flexibility are used to create a supportive work environment when: